shidel/FDI/README.md

                     or exit to DOS.
 Afterwards, if exit to DOS was selected, it will return to your script.
 You should then exit you batch file with an errorlevel of 1 to prevent futher processing of the installation.
+Note: if %1 is "cc" and in advanced mode, then an additional option to continue will be also displayed.